jonwogen/hello-world/README.md

 I am picking through some older code snippets trying to find some interesting items.
 Most of it is not.

-1 - 404-ambigram-rotate - I really enjoy creating ambigrams which are words that appear the same way upside-down and right side up, and designed my 404 page at jonwogen.com/g to be a bit confusing as the user clicks buttons the ambigram rotates to reveal itself
+1 - accordion - a simple accordion and contextual html that hides and reveals text and changes an indicator image on click, done in jQuery and Bootstrap

-2 - accordion - a simple accordion and contextual html that hides and reveals text and changes an indicator image on click, done in jQuery and Bootstrap
+2 - appointment-banner - a strategically placed appointment banner in all pages that are not the appointment page, search "jw added appointment banner", simple change in WordPress PHP

-3 - appointment-banner - a strategically placed appointment banner in all pages that are not the appointment page, search "jw added appointment banner", simple change in WordPress PHP
+3 - error-404-ambigram-rotate - I really enjoy creating ambigrams which are words that appear the same way upside-down and right side up, and designed my 404 page at jonwogen.com/g to be a bit confusing as the user clicks buttons the ambigram rotates to reveal itself

 4 - form - contact form at jonwogen.com, done in php